Benmuiruri/100-days-of-code/log.md

 **Today's Progress:** I didn't dedicate adequate time for coding today y'all so much is going on, starting a new job + recent previous rants above.
 I only practiced few bracket notation and concatenation lessons to keep up with the Udemy course.
 So yesterday it was about referring to character index inside a method's brackets, this time it was getting the value of string character by <code>firstNameFirstLetter = firstname[0];</code>.
 I don't know if Udemy's instructor was going to cover that but it was good to know.
 Anyway I'll try to finish basic JS section tomorrow🥺💪🏽💻 Peace✌🏽

+### Day 13: April 14, 2019
+##### freeCodeCamp - Basic Javascript

+**Today's Progress:** I liked how FCC is concerned about the ethics of coding.
+Like (for example) this was so cool: "There shouldn't be any spaces between the array name and the square brackets, like <code>array [0][0]</code> and even this <code>array [0] [0]</code> is not allowed.
+Although JavaScript is able to process this correctly, this may confuse other programmers reading your code".
+Great tips for practicing coding professionally!
+I covered a good number of lessons today, surprisingly; the section is actually long (who was I kidding when I said I'll finish it today?).
+Oh and then it took me a while to wrap my head around some of the lessons/new information.
+Here's the highlight of what I learned today:

+- The word "function" used to scare me back when I knew nothing about ES6.
+Functions are our friends, they help us write reusable code.
+(I mean isn't that what functions do, mainly, in all programming languages?🤦‍♀️).

+- Parameters (inside functions) are variables..  <code>
+function testFun(param1, param2) {
+  console.log(param1, param2);
+}</code>

+- Variables which are declared within a function, as well as the function parameters, have local scope.
+That means, they are only visible within that function.
+Variables outside the function have global scope.

+- It is possible to have both local and global variables with the same name.
+When you do this, the local variable takes precedence over the global variable.

+- I don't get the use of the <code>return</code> statement, like why not just declare... wait no I think I get it now.
+Nvm.

+- I searched about mutable and non-mutable data types, [cool MDN quick tip here](https://developer.mozilla.org/en-US/docs/Glossary/Mutable).

+That's about it.
+I cannot wait for this week to be over.
+But I'm also busy the week after.
+And the one after that.
+I hope I can at least wrap up the lessons (aside from projects) by this month.
+Fingers crossed.